Palash90/site-assets/target/blogs/fearless-rust/write-test.md

 1. VS Code or any favourite IDE
 1. Rust-Analyzer extension for VS Code

 These are all the basics.

-If you are a new comer to Rust, stick to the series and you will learn the language by doing things.
+If you are a new comer to Rust, stick to the series and you will learn the language by making stufs.
 You should practice along with reading this blog.

-However, if you have gone through [The Book](https://doc.rust-lang.org/book/) or learnt Rust from some other resource and wanted to know what next? then this blog/video series is definitely worth considering.
+If you have gone through [The Book](https://doc.rust-lang.org/book/) or learnt Rust from some other resource and wanted to know what next? then this blog/video series is definitely worth considering.

 The Hands On
 ============